ValakPalak/Sudoku-Solver/README.md

 ### To Play
 ```
  Click a box and feed the number.
 Click ENTER.
-If it is correct number than it will be accpted otherwise it will be rejected.
+If it is correct number then it will be accepted otherwise it will be rejected.
  ```
  ```
  Press 'q' :- For quick solving Sudoku